blocknetdx/documentation/docs/service-nodes/setup.md

 	computer, follow these steps:

 	1. Set up your *Staking Wallet*.
 [Here is an example guide for setting up a *Staking Wallet* on a VPS running Ubuntu Linux](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux).
-Note, the Hardware Requirements mentioned in that VPS Staking guide should be ignored in this case.
 The
-	[Hardware Requirements for a Service Node Wallet](#hardware-requirements-for-service-node-wallet) should be followed instead.
+	[Hardware Requirements for a Service Node Wallet](#hardware-requirements-for-service-node-wallet) should be followed when selecting a VPS as per that guide.
 	1. Stop your *Staking Wallet*.
 If your *Staking Wallet* has been set up according to the [VPS Staking guide](/wallet/staking/#staking-from-cli-on-a-vps-running-ubuntu-linux),